-The site is gently sloping, generally towards its centre where overland flows collect into a coarse network of incised gullies.
-A watercourse associated with the development footprint in the south, as a 1st order natural nonperennial watercourse with a confined bed and several small to moderate pools or dams.
-The watercourse is part of a wide network of tributaries to a wetland located approximately 1 km south of the site, associated with the Hunter River floodplain.
+The site is gently sloping, centred on a very low ridge of peak elevation 42 m AHD which grades to the north, east and south into riparian corridors.
+A watercourse associated with the development footprint occurs to the north, as a 2nd order natural nonperennial watercourse with a wide bed.
+The watercourse is part of a wide network of tributaries to a wetland located 500 m east of the site, associated with the Hunter River floodplain.
 The wetland is generally defined by the 10 m elevation contour.
-The site and associated watercourse occur in the upper reaches of these watercourses, which originate up to 2 km from the wetland.
+The site and associated watercourse occur near to the confluence of these watercourses, which originate up to 2 km from the wetland.